debashisbarman/debashisbarman.github.io/_posts/2014-09-25-Simple-Kernel-in-C.markdown

 ##Building the kernel
 We will now create object files from <code>kernel.asm</code> and <code>kernel.c</code> and then link it using our linker script.
 <pre>
-nasm -f elf32 kernel.asm -o kernel.o
+nasm -f elf32 kernel.asm -o kasm.o
 </pre>
 Now we will run the assembler to create the object file <code>kasm.o</code> in ELF-32 bit format.
 <pre>